terrybrashaw/Wrest/Design.md

  - Shallow lakes, about a foot deep.
 Used for fishing; players can set fish traps to 'farm' fish.
 Players can drink from them to restore health.

  - When a player is killed, instead of turning their player model into a ragdoll, they could be broken up into vertices and disintegrate.
 The vertices at the location of the killing blow would expand and travel in the same trajectory as the projectile that caused the killing blow.
 So a fatal headshot would cause the head to 'explode' while the rest of the body disintegrates in-place almost.

- - ~~Cameras.
-Expensive; placable on owned walls/cielings.
-Functionally equivalent to cameras in Siege.
-Can be viewed remotely from anywhere.~~